euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 and how it was accelerated to reach the performances of today's fastest detectors.

-After the description of the experiment and the explanation of what is measured and how it must be transformed in paragraph 2, the paragraph 3 exposes how the algorithm can be vectorized using numpy and speeded up with cython.
+After the description of the experiment and the explanation of what is measured and how it must be transformed in paragraph 2, the paragraph 3 exposes how the algorithm can be vectorized using [NumPy]_ and speeded up with [Cython]_.

-The parallelization of this algorithm being not very efficient we seek for a completely parallel implementation ([pyFAI_ocl]_), this time based on OpenCL (and interfaced using PyOpenCL)
+The fourth paragraph highlights the precision enhancements recently introduced while the fith paragraph focuses on the parallelization of azimuthal integration on manycore systems like Graphical Processing Units (GPU) or on accelerators thanks to [PyOpenCL]_.
+Finally, benchmarks are comparing serial and parallel implementation using [OpenMP]_ and [OpenCL]_ from various vendors and devices.

 Description of the experiment
 =============================